ryanw-mobile/giphy-trending/README.md

 # giphy-trending - Sample Android App for skills demonstration [![Build Status](https://app.bitrise.io/app/776d0675599c4019/status.svg?token=hA6BlwSQNIgkJZy1CnaW9A&branch=master)](https://app.bitrise.io/app/776d0675599c4019)

-This is a sample app originally based on the [walk through](https://medium.com/codex/android-tutorial-part-1-using-room-with-rxjava-2-dagger-2-kotlin-and-mvvm-f8a54f77d3fa) by Fahri Can.
-As I work on the project, the App now has most of the codes rewritten on my own.
+This is a sample app based on
+the [walk through](https://medium.com/codex/android-tutorial-part-1-using-room-with-rxjava-2-dagger-2-kotlin-and-mvvm-f8a54f77d3fa)
+by Fahri Can.
+As I worked on the project, the App now has most of the code rewritten on my own.

 ![Screenshot1](screenshots/screen0.png) ![Screenshot2](screenshots/screen1.png)
 ![Screenshot3](screenshots/screen2.png) ![Screenshot4](screenshots/screen3.png)

-This app was first created in Nov 2021.
-Looking at what I have done now, I found the quality of this App unacceptable, so I have updated again in Jul 2022.
+First created in Nov 2021, looking at what I have done now, I found the quality of this App unacceptable, so I have updated again in Jul 2022.

 ## Skills covered:

 The Android Development world is currently experiencing a shift of technology stack.
 Besides migrating from Java to Kotlin, we have a choice of Coroutines over RxJava, Hilt over Dagger, and JetPack Compose over the traditional XML View layouts.
+LiveData got replaced by Kotlin Flow quickly this year.

 This Sample App is for demonstrating the traditional approach which applies XML UI, `Kotlin Coroutines`, `Kotlin Flow`, `Dagger Hilt`, `PreferencesDataStore`.